Wimmics/olivaw/README.md

 This framework proposes automatically updated badges at the top of the README.md on each branch.

-To make this work you will need a personnal access token with the `gist` scope.
+To make this work a personnal access token with the `gist` scope is required.

 * First go to the [Github webpage dedicated to access token generation](https://github.com/settings/tokens)
 * Then create a personnal access token with only the `gist` scope.
-Copy/paste this token somewhere because it will never be shown to you again.
+Copy/paste this token somewhere because it will never be shown again.
-* Then go to `{your_repository_url}/settings/secrets/actions`, create a new repository secret named `GIST_SECRET` and paste the key
+* Then go to `{repository_url}/settings/secrets/actions`, create a new repository secret named `GIST_SECRET` and paste the key

 ### Initialize repository parameters